 - 2.4 Agency will provide I.B.E.W. with board space for the purpose of posting thereon matters relating to organization affairs. - 2.5 Agency will not interfere with, intimidate, restrain, coerce or discriminate against any employee because of his/her membership in I.B.E.W. - 2.6 All unit employees will be represented by I.B.E.W..
 The foregoing will apply to cases such as disciplinary actions, formal investigations, hearings, etc. An employee will not be required to participate without representation.
-An employee may choose to represent himself at his/her own discretion. - 2.7 (a) Agency Fee: Employees are required as a condition of continued employment either to join I.B.E.W.
-Local 1245, or to pay the organization a service fee in an amount not to exceed the standard initiation fee, periodic dues, and general assessments of the organization. - (b) Deductions shall be made from the first payroll period of each month and a check for the total deductions shall be submitted to I.B.E.W. within five (5) working days of the date the dues are withheld from the employee's check.
-Agency will provide the Union with a master list of all employees covered by this Agreement.
+An employee may choose to represent himself at his/her own discretion. - 2.7 (a) Agency shall deduct from their wages the regular membership dues of employees who are members of the Union and who individually and voluntarily authorize such deductions in writing in accordance with the provisions of Section 1157.3 or the Government Code of the State of California (Added 1988).
+Attached hereto and made a part hereof is Exhibit "F," titled "Payroll Deduction Form".
+Union Dues and Fair Share Fees: An Employee may join the Union or may pay the Union a fair share service fee in an amount not to exceed the standard initiation fee, periodic dues, and general assessments of the organization.
+(Amended 2020).